daktari44/RepData_PeerAssessment1/PA1_template.md

 - interval _(identity variable)_ : Identifier for the 5-minute interval in which measurement was taken

 ## Analysis and Discussion
 An exploratory data analysis was done using the R programming language.
 Data manipulation was done with the assitance of the 'dplyr' packagea.
 The plots were generating using the base graph and lattice graphing package.
+Intermediate datasets were created as needed and removed when no longer required.

 ### Q1.
 Loading and pre-processing the data
 After loading the required R packages,